 While the teams are present in this game, players can only win individually by earning the most amount of points after all three rounds are complete.
 Spartan players earn points by killing Flood players (10 pts. each), being the last remaining Spartan (for 15 pts.), and surviving the entire round (for 25 pts.).
 Flood players earn points by killing Spartan players (10 pts. each) and killing the last remaining Spartan (for 25 pts.).

-Spartans players have three loadouts to choose from: Guard (with the Hardlight Shield ability), Operator (with the Promethean Vision ability), and Scout (with the Active Camouflage ability).
+Spartan players have three loadouts to choose from: Guard (with the Hardlight Shield ability), Operator (with the Promethean Vision ability), and Scout (with the Active Camouflage ability).
 Regardless of loadout, all Spartan players have a Shotgun (starting with 18 shells) and a Magnum (with 24 bullets).
 There are no ordnance or grenades.
-The last remaining Spartan in the team (the "Last Man Standing") deals +25% more Shotgun and Magnum damage and +50% more melee damage, but always has a waypoint marked on his/her position.
+The last remaining Spartan in the team (the "Last Man Standing") deals 125% weapon damage and 150% melee damage, but always has a waypoint marked on his/her position.

 Flood players have three loadouts to choose from: Hunter (with the Thruster Pack ability), Stalker (with the Promethean Vision ability), and Lurker (with the Active Camouflage ability).
 Regardless of loadout, all Flood players must use the Flood Talon as their weapon (which function exactly like Energy Swords and have infinite ammo).
-Flood players have +100% melee damage, +50% movement speed, and +50% jump height.
-(However, they have -50% damage resistance and cannot use vehicles).
-Players who start off as the Flood are "Alpha Flood" players, which further gives them +100% melee damage, +20% movement speed, and almost double sensor range.
+Flood players have 200% melee damage, 150% movement speed, and 150% jump height.
+(However, they have 50% damage resistance and cannot use vehicles).
+Players who start off as the Flood are "Alpha Flood" players, which gives them 300% melee damage, 170% movement speed, and almost double sensor range.
 Regardless of Flood type, Flood players have enhanced armor abilities.

 In the variation used for matchmaking, friendly fire is disabled.